axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 Note that it is possible to get by with just one global `uv_timer_t` by recognizing that whenever the main future is awoken either:
-(I) A timer, necessarily the one with smallest timeout, fired;
-or (II) All timers need be dropped and reset, since the futures form a tree, as we will see.
+(I) A timer fired, necessarily the one with the shortest timeout; or (II) All timers need to be dropped and reset, since the futures form a tree, as we will see.

 ## After you